What Is this Darkness?

 “Please do come in.
 We have enough to share,” your wife says because in Greece all are treated as friends and made to feel welcome.
 But you sense something amiss and are uneasy.

 The dirty man sits but does not touch the plate he is given.
 Your family finishes the meal in silence.
 Even the baby has stopped babbling.
 As you stand to clear the plates, the man disappears.
 Vanishes as though he had not been there.
 Or so you try to tell yourself as you eat from that extra plate.

 At the next house, they refuse to let him in.
 He gets in anyway.
 And they don’t survive.

 To open, or not.
-So, believing as you must that all things happen for a reason, you open that door.
+If you believe that all things happen for a reason, you open that door.
 You are at first startled by his pale and thin countenance.
 He will turn down your offer of food and rest and ask for pleasant conversation.
 After a spirited conversation about the day’s social movement, he gets up and leaves.
 Nothing more.
 Your kindness has been your reward.

 Have you ever wished for immortality?
-Read on and see if you keep that desire, as Mikos travels back into his memories to try and change this horrible fate. �:
+Read on and see if you keep that desire, as Mikos travels back into memories of his lost mortal life to try and change this horrible fate.

 Contact me for your autographed copy at firstname.lastname@example.org